AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-07.md

 Getting data into the warehouse is typically done through ETL or ELT processes.
 These pipelines extract data from source systems, apply transformations, and load the result into warehouse tables.

-Loading can happen in batches—say, every hour or once a day—or in micro-batches that simulate near-real-time ingestion.
+Loading can happen in batches: say, every hour or once a day, or in micro-batches that simulate near-real-time ingestion.
 The right frequency depends on your business needs and the capabilities of your orchestration tools.

 Incremental loading is often preferred over full reloads.
 By only processing new or changed records, pipelines reduce load times and warehouse compute costs.
 This usually requires tracking change data through mechanisms like timestamps or change data capture (CDC).